arafato/CEN-Scaler/README.md

 VPC A and VPC B are both located in `eu-central-1` (Frankfurt).
 VPC C is located in `cn-beijing` (Beijing), VPC D is located in `cn-shanghai` (Shanghai).
 All four VPCs are peered together via a single CEN instance meaning all four VPCs can communicate with each other.
 The CEN-Instance has an assiged bandwidth package of 20 MBits.
 This bandwidth is equally distributed (2x 10 MBits) across two region connections: Frankfurt-Beijing and Frankfurt-Shanghai.
 Communication is between the various VPCs is routed over Alibaba Cloud's private global backbone network.

 Bandwidth packages can be freely up- and down-scaled to optimize on costs.
 So during times where less bandwith is needed (e.g. during weekends), bandwidth can be scaled down to lower values, e.g. 10 MBits.
 In this case, also the according region connection values need to be updated.
 Since we distribute the bandwidth equally, we need to set the values to 5 MBits each.
 During workdays we upscale bandwidth again to 20 Mbits (und also update the region connection values).
 CEN Scaler helps you to easily configure and automate such tasks.
-Below figure depicts how CEN Scaler works:
+Below figure depicts how CEN Scaler (time-based mode) works:

 ![CEN Scaler - Time-based](docs/arch2.png)